Quenta-3D/pulseless_peristaltic_colloid_extruder/README.md

 # Pulseless Peristaltic Colloid Extruder
-Keep in mind this is still a prototype!
+This is still a prototype!

 ## Abstract
 This project provides a blueprint of a cheap stepper-driven colloid extruder for FDM 3D printers.